The Cambridge Platonists

 Cudworth’s theory of the mind as active is matched by an anti-determinist ethics of action, according to which the soul freely directs itself towards the good.
 In A Treatise Cudworth argues not only that ideas exist independently of human minds, but also the principles of morality are eternal and immutable.
 In a concerted attack on Hobbesian moral relativism, Cudworth, argues that the criteria of right and wrong, good and evil, justice and injustice are not a matter of convention, but are founded in the goodness and justice of God.
 Like Plato in the Euthyphro, Cudworth argues that it is not God’s will that determines goodness, but that God wills things because they are good.
 The exercise of virtue is not, however, a passive process, but requires the free exercise of the individual will.
 Cudworth sets out his theory of free will in three treatises on ‘Liberty and Necessity’, only one of which has been published, and that posthumously – A Treatise of Freewill (1848).
 According to Cudworth, the will is not a faculty of the soul, distinct from reason, but a power of the soul which combines the functions of both reason and will in order to direct the soul towards the good.
 Cudworth’s use of the terms ‘hegemonikon’ (taken from Stoicism) and ‘autexousion’ (taken from Plotinus) underlines the fact that the exercise of will entails the power to act.
 It is internal direction, not external compulsion that induces us to act either morally or immorally.
 Without the freedom (and therefore power) to of act, there would be no moral responsibility.
 Moral conduct is active, not passive.
 Virtuous action is therefore a matter of active internal self-determination, rather than determination from without.

 Among the immediate philosophical heirs of the Cambridge Platonists, mention should be made of Henry More’s pupil, Anne Conway (1631–1679), one of the very few female philosophers of the period.
 Her Principles of the Most Ancient and Modern Philosophy (1692) includes a critique of More’s dualistic philosophy of spirit, proposing instead a metaphysical monism that anticipates Leibniz.
 Another figure linked to More was John Norris (1657–1712) who was to become the leading English exponent of the philosophy of Malebranche.
 Whichcote’s philosophical wisdom was admired by Anthony Ashley Cooper, third Earl of Shaftesbury who published his Select Sermons in 1698.
 Shaftesbury’s tutor, John Locke was the intimate friend of Cudworth’s philosophical daughter, Damaris Masham.

-- Conway, Anne, The Principles of the Most Ancient and Modern Philosophy, London, 1692.
-Modern translation by T. Corse and A. Coudert.
-Cambridge: Cambridge University Press, 1996.
+- Conway, Anne, The Principles of the Most Ancient and Modern Philosophy, London, 1692; modern translation by T. Corse and A. Coudert, Cambridge: Cambridge University Press, 1996.

-- Cragg, G. R. (ed.), The Cambridge Platonists.
-New York: Oxford University Press, 1968.
+- Cragg, G. R. (ed.), The Cambridge Platonists, New York: Oxford University Press, 1968.

-- Cudworth, Ralph, A Treatise Concerning Eternal and Immutable Morality, London, 731, Modern edition ed.
-S. Hutton (Cambridge: Cambridge University Press, 1996).
-Patrides, C. A. (ed.).
-The Cambridge Platonists.
-(London: Arnold, 1969).
+- Cudworth, Ralph, A Treatise Concerning Eternal and Immutable Morality, London, 731; modern edition, S. Hutton (ed.), Cambridge: Cambridge University Press, 1996; see also C. A. Patrides (ed.), The Cambridge Platonists, London: Arnold, 1969 .

-- Cudworth, Ralph, The True Intellectual System of the Universe.
-(London, 1678).
-Facsimile reprint, Stuttgart-Bad Canstatt: Friedrich Frommann Verlag, 1964.
+- Cudworth, Ralph, The True Intellectual System of the Universe, London, 1678; facsimile reprint, Stuttgart-Bad Canstatt: Friedrich Frommann Verlag, 1964.

-- Culverwell, Nathaniel, An Elegant and Learned Discourse of the Light of Nature, London, 1652.
-Modern edition by R.A.
-Greene and H. McCallum.
-(Toronto, 1971).
+- Culverwell, Nathaniel, An Elegant and Learned Discourse of the Light of Nature, London, 1652; modern edition by R.A.
+Greene and H. McCallum, Toronto, 1971.